klu2300030150/TRAVEL_BOOKING_PLATFORM-main/RAILWAY_DEPLOYMENT.md

 - Verify Java 17 is being used

 **Database connection fails?**
-- Ensure PostgreSQL service is added to your project
+- Ensure MySQL service is added to your project
-- Check that `DB_DIALECT` is set to PostgreSQL dialect
+- Check that `DATABASE_URL` is set in environment variables

 **CORS errors?**
 - Verify your frontend domain is in the CORS allowed origins